esm7/obsidian-map-view/README.md

 Another relevant plugin is [Obsidian Map](https://github.com/Darakah/obsidian-map) which seems to focus on powerful tools for map drawing.

 ## Changelog

+### 3.0.1

+**Fixes:**

+-   The ampersand character `&` now works in queries.
+-   Embeds added not through a map (aka "quick embeds") now open with a minimum zoom value of 7, so they won't show the entire world if this is the user's default view.

 ### 3.0.0